 Volunteers are the lifeblood of the third sector, but new research suggests the pool of willing recruits could be shrinking.
 In response, some civil society leaders are working to make volunteering more accessible and inclusive, but is it enough to reverse the trend?

-The UK government’s annual Community Life Survey 2019 found that volunteering levels in the UK fell for a fifth consecutive year this year.
+The UK government’s annual Community Life Survey 2019 found that volunteering levels in the UK fell for a fifth consecutive year.
 70% of people surveyed in 2014 said they’d volunteered in the last 12 months, compared to 62% in 2019.
 The report ranked work commitments and the desire to do other things with their spare time as the top two barriers to volunteering.

-This report has prompted people to ask how the sector can improve.
+This report prompted people to ask how the sector can improve.
 For example, Pat Vernon from The Centre for Ageing Better is pushing for the sector to embrace inclusivity in response to the government’s findings, saying it’s crucial that volunteering opportunities are open to all.